 Those who stopped to indulge their senses, heard the echoes, and smelt the dark promise of something more.
 They felt a certainty that something richer was contained with the network of canals and side streets.
 That the superficial could give way to a secret kingdom, not apparent to those who merely glanced, but just discernible to those whose eyes were not blinded by simply satisfying their own expectations.
 And, as she walked, she thought that she felt a power pumping through the arterial canals, feeding the city with passion and heat.

 They wandered side by side that first day, their only words, comments lost to the indifference of the other.
 Polite responses which drifted into the sea of chatter and left no trace.
-There was a time it had been different, but that was gone.
-Although the recollection of what was lost must have permeated them somehow and last night, amid the warm mugginess of the evening and the sounds from the street something from somewhere called to them both, only to disappoint them once more.
+There was a time it had been different, but that time was gone.
+However, the recollection of what was lost must have permeated them somehow and, last night, amid the warm mugginess of the evening and the sounds from the street, something from somewhere called to them both, only to disappoint them once more.
 Now, as she walked, she felt slight discomfort at the passionless sex which had taken place.

 Later on in the city, when the multitude of voyeurs had left on coaches and water taxis, it felt different.
 More hopeful somehow.
 More like the seductive haven it was meant to be.
 Slipping away from him that evening, her intention was simply to find some breathing space from her current suffocation.
 To have so much but savour so little was a torment with which she beat herself regularly, and often she would find a reason to be alone to indulge herself without the noise of their silence.